Food and Shopping

-Health food stores – often smaller supermarkets that mainly sell organic and natural items, environmentally friendly cleaners, cosmetics and personal items, vitamins, supplements and homeopathic remedies.
-Some regular supermarkets also contain a few aisles dedicated to health foods.
+Health food stores – often smaller supermarkets that sell organic and natural items, environmentally friendly cleaners, cosmetics and personal items, vitamins, supplements and homeopathic remedies.
+Some regular supermarkets also contain a few aisles dedicated to healthy foods.

-Drug stores and pharmacies – stores that sell prescription and non-prescription medication, personal care items, and other household products.
+Drug stores and pharmacies – sell prescription and non-prescription medication, personal care items, and other household products.
 Some also sell natural and homeopathic items.
 Supermarkets and grocery stores can also contain pharmacies.

 Convenience stores – small stores that sell milk, bread, snack food, newspapers and other basic items.

-‘Second-hand’ or ‘thrift stores’ – stores that sell used clothing, furniture, books and other items at lower prices.
+‘Second-hand’ or ‘thrift stores’ – sell used clothing, furniture, books and other items at lower prices.

-Dollar stores – stores that sell a variety of items at low costs, often only a dollar or two.
+Dollar stores – stores that sell a variety of items at low costs, often less than 4 dollars.

-Farmers’ markets – outdoor and indoor stalls where fruits, vegetables, and other goods are sold by local farmers and artisans.
+Farmers’ markets – outdoor and indoor, where local farmers and artisans sell fruits, vegetables, and other goods.

 Garage sales (also referred to as yard sales) and flea markets – informal sales of used items that are held outside homes, apartment buildings or in large open areas.
 Yard sales usually take place on weekends.
 Anyone can put on a yard sale.
 A rummage sale is similar to a garage sale but is often held in churches, with all of the money going to the church or charity.